Archive for June, 2010

 26june4hikers

-No clouds this morning!
-We hoisted our horribly heavy packs and headed for Diaz Creek— we needed water.
+All the dramatic clouds of yesterday evening must have blown away during the night–we woke up to clear skies and a very pleasant morning.
+We hoisted our still horribly heavy packs and headed for Diaz Creek— we needed water.
+Along the way we got a good laugh out of a “sign” that was written in marker pen on a cow skull by the trail.
 But we were so distracted with admiring the scenery and spotting “old friend” landmarks from our day hikes in the Cottonwood Pass area, that we missed the unmarked trail to the creek.
 Oh well— we decided to ration water and go for Chicken Spring Lake.
-Snow on the trail was never a problem, but we noticed plenty on the mountains around, and also a lot of snow cornices.

 26june6vista